Fringe theories on the location of New Albion: Other ideas

-More than twenty other locations have been advanced as the site of Drake's port.
-Davidson recognized a plethora of confusion from chiefly armchair historians including Samuel Johnson and Jules Verne.
-Brian Kelleher has published the most extensive listing of individual's opinions of the Drake landing site comprising over 140 people.
+Over twenty locations have been proposed for the site where Drake careened the Golden Hind.
+Brian Kelleher compiled a list of over 140 opinions for the Drake landing site.

-Some writers have suggested that Queen Elizabeth's desire to maintain secrecy of the locations and extent of Drake's north Pacific explorations led to suppression and obfuscation of the reports.
-The defeat of the Spanish Armada by Drake in 1588 obviated the need for any secrecy.
-Michael Turner's visits to Drake sites around the world show that the records are very accurate.
+It has been suggested that Queen Elizabeth's desire to maintain secrecy of the locations and extent of Drake's north Pacific explorations led to suppression and obfuscation of the reports.
+Much confusion over the location may have resulted.
+Although the defeat of the Spanish Armada by Drake in 1588 may have alleviated the need for secrecy, the strategic quest for the Northwest Passage remained long after.
+Michael Turner's visits to Drake sites around the world have otherwise shown accurate records.

 Following the coast from north to south, there are many suggested alternative locations.

 Alaska

 There are several theories that place Drake's New Albion at various places along the Alaskan coast.